 In order to get the best results from a blow-dryer that will avoid these downsides and maximize the benefits of drying your hair with a dryer, follow these steps:

-Make sure that you have a proper flat surface for drying your hair on that does not involve putting it over any furniture or other surface.
+Make sure that you have a proper flat surface for drying your long hair on that does not involve putting it over any furniture or other surface.
 For example, if you have an existing chair in front of your bedroom door or couch in front of the bathroom door (since this is where most people do their morning blow-drying), then that’s fine; but if not (like in my home), then a floor would work well at least until you find one that doesn’t collect dust (or pet dander).
 The best surface will depend on how much time you want to spend drying your hair; however, the most ideal option is to have square or rectangle pieces of cloth so that all sides are parallel and parallel sides are perpendicular to each other.
 This allows for easier drying because air can spread out evenly across all surfaces.
 Avoid circular shapes since they don’t allow air circulation as smoothly as rectangular ones do (it’s also easier for dust particles to accumulate around circular shapes).

 In this article, we have seen the importance of time in doing something about your hair.
-We have discussed that how to choose the best blow dryer for your hair even when you have 4c hair type.
+We have discussed how to choose the best blow dryer for your hair even when you have 4c hair type.
 We have also discussed how to use a blow dryer for the best possible results.
 The information you have acquired here should allow you to properly use a blow dryer for your hair